Journeying Through Grief

 Risks for Getting Stuck in Grief

 Isolation is a serious risk when we are grieving.
 Our culture encourages us to stuff away our feelings; put on a happy face; stay busy, give it time as time heals all things; be strong for others;, and replace that which you have lost – none of which are very helpful strategies.
 We are taught to deal with loss intellectually, as if we can think our way out.
-Nonsense.
+Again, not very helpful.
 It’s okay to be sad, mad, glad, scared and everything in between.
 Your heart is broken, and it takes what it takes to heal.
 There are no set rules.

 You Are Not Alone!

 Reach out to someone you trust or reach out to me, BJ Spanos.
 As a trained spiritual director and grief recovery specialist, I can help you navigate your journey through grief.
 I recommend and rely strongly on Jerry Sittser’s book, A Grace Disguised: How the Soul Grows Through Loss.
 He offers a sound approach and perspective about grieving.
-While his personal story is compelling, he does not dwell on it but rather shares what he has learned and how he created a new life by being open to personal growth and transformation.
+While his personal story is compelling, he does not dwell on it, but rather shares what he has learned and how he created a new life by being open to personal growth and transformation.
 There is something of value in this book for everyone and for every type of loss.

 Small Groups or Private Sessions

 Both meeting in a small group or private sessions are available.
-Long distance sessions are also available via FaceTime or Skype.
+Long distance sessions are also available via Zoom or Skype.
 Some really like a small group format with group members supporting each other, while others prefer one-on-one sessions.
 There is no right or wrong; whatever works best for you.

 Please contact BJ Spanos at 404.771.9335 for a consultation.